GreaterWMS/GreaterWMS/README.md

 <!-- COMMERCIAL LICENSE -->
 ## :old_key: Commercial License

-- If you want to deploy it on AliYun Cloud Server .
-You should get authorization from GreaterWMS Team .
-- If you deploy it on other Cloud Server supplier .
-Don't worry about Commercial License.
+- Don't worry about Commercial License.
 You will get Free Commercial License while you download the source code .